 9. Register with a GP and dentist

 When you move somewhere new, it’s sensible to register with a local GP and dentist as soon as possible – don’t wait until you need medical attention.
-You can find a healthcare provider near your new home by visiting the individual sites for England, Wales, Scotland and Northern Ireland.
+You can find a healthcare provider near your new home by visiting the NHS service finder.

 Bear in mind that all GP practices in England are free to register new patients who live outside their practice boundary area, but it’s up to the practice to decide at the time of registration whether it’s clinically appropriate and practical to register individual patients like this.
 However it’s not reasonable to refuse registration just because you don’t have proof of address or personal identification with you.